Start your business

 Next on the list of things to tackle is the shareholder agreement.
 This is a document that outlines the rights and responsibilities of all shareholders and may include:

-Again, this agreement can be drafted from a template, but you may want to utilize professional assistance.
+This agreement can be drafted from a template, but you may want to utilize professional assistance.
 Your shareholder agreement should be kept with your other important corporate records.

-Once your business is registered, and rules are in place, it’s time to issue stock.
+Once your business is registered and rules are in place, it’s time to issue stock.
 When you filed the Articles of Incorporation, you stated the number of stock shares authorized.
 The number of shares you issue should always be less than or equal to this number.

 You’ll need to estimate how much capital you require before issuing shares of stock to determine a reasonable value for each share.
 Shares of stock may also be issued in exchange for services or other noncash value and capital contributions.

 Each share is only issued once.
 However, after being issued, it can be traded and sold.
 All issued shares must be documented in the company’s annual report.
-Although it is not typically required, most corporations issue certificates to shareholders, indicating their shares.

 Stock may be issued publicly or privately.
 Privately issued stock is usually issued to the founders, managers, employees, or a private group of investors.

 A public corporation makes a portion of its stock shares available for public purchase.

-Each share is only issued once, but after issuance, shares can be traded and sold.
-All issued shares must be documented in the company’s annual report.
 Companies issuing public stock need to file quarterly statements with the Securities and Exchange Commission (SEC).
 They must also track how many shares are issued and to whom.
 You should check with the South Carolina Securities Division to see what might be required at the state level.

 In addition, your business may need a variety of other licenses or permits depending on your industry.
 Licensing happens at the federal, state, and local level, so you’ll need to do some research to determine what your corporation needs.